 Ram Kapoor's Fans Thought Sakshi Tanwar Was His Real Wife & Gave Gautami Weird Looks!

-Bade acche lagte hai actor Ram kapoor and Gautami kapoor are married since 17 years and are still head over heal in love with each other.
-Gautami had made a concious decision to leave her career at the peak to focus on her family and children.
+Bade Acche Lagte Hai actor Ram Kapoor and Gautami Kapoor are married for the past 17 years and are still head over heels in love with each other.
+Gautami had made a conscious decision to leave her career at the peak to focus on her family and children.
 Ram went on to make big in his career.
-His shows like Kasam Se, Bade Achche Lagte Hain and the recent web series Karrle Tu Bhi Mohabbat were most loved by the viewers.
+His shows like Kasam Se, Bade Achche Lagte Hain and the recent web series Karrle Tu Bhi Mohabbat were loved by the viewers.
 The actor's salt and pepper look was loved by fans, most of whom were female fans of all age groups.

 Gautami On Ram Kapoor's Crazy Female Fan Following